squizlabs/PHP_CodeSniffer/README.md

     ./tools/phpcs -h
     ./tools/phpcbf -h

-### PEAR
-If you use PEAR, you can install PHP_CodeSniffer using the PEAR installer.
-This will make the `phpcs` and `phpcbf` commands immediately available for use.
-To install PHP_CodeSniffer using the PEAR installer, first ensure you have [installed PEAR](http://pear.php.net/manual/en/installation.getting.php) and then run the following command:

-    pear install PHP_CodeSniffer

 ### Git Clone
 You can also download the PHP_CodeSniffer source and run the `phpcs` and `phpcbf` commands directly from the Git clone: